jmuoghalu/EECS448_P2PCheckers/documentation/bugList.md

-# List of known bugs
+# List of Known Bugs

 - If game is left open for more than 30 minutes, connection is disconnected.